Obviously Five Believers

 It’s a clear autumn day.

-Bright sunlight reflected on the car’s red polish.
+Bright sunlight reflected on the Ferrari’s red polish.
+Genuine leather seats too.
 There’s mostly farmland on all sides, but we pass an occasional house and trees in autumn colours.
 We cross the bridge over a river they used as a waterway for floating timber long before Elvis was born.
 We’re going at high speed.
 There’s mucho power in this engine.
-The other traffic offers no resistance.
+Earlier on Lark Skyrider told me he had borrowed the car from an uncle.
+I had no idea he had one.

 Raymond wants to play one of his tapes by REM.